UniOfGreenwich/softwareproject_-team-1/README.md

 **`loginButton_Click()`:**

 It provides a username and password input for users.
 Then it checks if the username exists in the user database and if the provided password matches the one stored in the database managed by the `UserManager` class.
 Then it provides message for unsuccessful login attempts.
-If the login is successful it nevigates the users to the appropiate menu based on their access level.
+If the login is successful it navigates the users to the appropriate menu based on their access level.

 ---
 ### The `bookRental` partial class

 This class is responsible for handling searching and renting books in the library management system.
-Users are able to search for books or journals by entering the title, author, or ISBN number and they are alowed to rent books for 3,7 or 14 days.
+Users are able to search for books or journals by entering the title, author, or ISBN number and they are allowed to rent books for 3,7 or 14 days.

 **Core Methods**